The Fiat 500e Electric (Hatchback): The Complete Electric Car Buying Guide For India

 In terms of practicality, for urban driving, its compact size and turning circle are certainly useful.
 However, the rear seats are a tight squeeze and the boot space limited to 185 L.

 Despite the additional weight of the EV battery(294.3 kg), the front-wheel drive Fiat 500 e can achieve 0-100 km/h in 9 seconds for the 42 kWh variant.
 The maximum power is up to 118 hp (220 Nm) and a 150 km/h top speed.
 The 24 kWh variant is just a little slower: 0-100 km/h in 9.5 seconds.
+Bottom-line, electric driving is good for the environment and the wallet!
+The Fiat 500e electric car is not available in India.

 PROSCONS